 By William A. Mogel, Attorney at Law

-In this Emerging Issues Analysis, attorney William A. Mogel discusses Apache Corp. v.
-FERC, 2010 U.S. App.
-LEXIS 26275 (D.C.
-Cir.
-Dec.
-28, 2010), [enhanced version available to lexis.com subscribers / unenhanced version available from lexisONE Free Case Law, in which the D.C.
-Circuit Court of Appeals upheld a lease between two interstate pipelines despite a customer's contention that the lease would adversely affect customers.
+In this Emerging Issues Analysis, attorney William A. Mogel discusses Interstate Natural Gas Ass'n of America v.
+FERC [enhanced version available to lexis.com subscribers / unenhanced version available from lexisONE Free Case Law], in which the D.C.
+Circuit Court of Appeals upheld FERC orders that permitted different ceiling prices for releases of short-term capacity on interstate natural gas pipelines.

-If you do not have a lexis.com ID, you can access this commentary and additional Emerging Issues Analysis content through lexisONE Research Packages.
+If you do not have a lexis.com ID, you can purchase Emerging Issues Analysis content through our lexisONE Research Packages.

 William A. Mogel, Esq., focuses his practice on energy law.
 He has extensive experience with federal and state issues affecting the electric and natural gas industries.
 He regularly represents clients before FERC, state regulatory commissions and courts.
-Mr. Mogel founded and currently serves as Editor-in-Chief Emeritus of the Energy Law Journal, and he is also a Director of the Foundation of the Energy Law Journal.
-He serves as a co-editor of Energy Law and Transactions, and the editor of Regulation of the Gas Industry, both published by LexisNexis Matthew Bender and available at The Store.
+Mr. Mogel founded and currently serves as Editor-in-Chief Emeritus of the Energy Law Journal.
+He is also a Director of the Foundation of the Energy Law Journal, a co-editor of Energy Law and Transactions, and the editor of Regulation of the Gas Industry, both published by LexisNexis Matthew Bender.